spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/configure-rbac.md

    :::info

-   Using regex will _not_ include all the namespaces that match the regex in the workspace.
-It will still allow you to create the role bindings, but the workloads in those namespaces will not be visible.
+   Using regex will _not_ include the namespaces that match the regex in the workspace.
+It will still allow you to create the role bindings, but the workloads in those namespaces will not be visible, and you cannot backup those namespaces.

    :::